dngoins/CTI-Course/Lab-Steps/Lesson-14-Lab_01_Threat_Hunting_with_AI.md

 4.3 Edit `SimulateNetworkAttack.py`:
 - Replace the placeholder `target_ip` with your identified IP address.

-4.4 Run the simulation (for about 5 seconds initially):
+4.4 Run the simulation (for about 1 minute initially):
 ```bash
 python SimulateNetworkAttack.py
 ```

-4.5 While running, capture traffic with Wireshark:
+4.5 While still running, capture traffic with Wireshark:
-- Stop the script with `CTRL+C` after a short burst (5–10 seconds).
+- Stop the **SimulateNetworkAttack** script with `CTRL+C`.
+- Then after a short time (5–10 seconds), start the script again to simulate a burst of attacks again.
+- When running the Simulation, it's possible the VM performance will overload.
-- Allow Wireshark and VM performance to stabilize between bursts.
+- Stop the script to allow Wireshark and VM performance to stabilize between bursts.
-- Repeat bursts until you capture about 600–1000 packets.
+- Repeat bursts until you capture about 1000-1500 packets, or about 1-2 minutes of traffic.
+Try to match the number of packets captured during the normal baseline capture.

 4.6 Save captured traffic as CSV:
 - `FILE -> Export Packet Dissections -> As CSV`